Mark Pritchard (musician): Chaos & Julia Set

 This was the collaborative project of Pritchard and Dominic Fripp, a school friend of Pritchard's who wrote the short stories featured on the Reload album.
 They released three singles between 1993 and 1997.

 Pulusha

 This was a predominantly ambient project with Opus III vocalist Kirsty Hawkshaw, and resulted in the 1997 release Isolation.
 Pritchard went on to produce Hawkshaw's debut album with Dave Brinkworth, and in 2004, Pritchard contributed to Hawkshaw's Ambient Vocals.

 Shaft

 Shaft was originally Pritchard, Kevin Hann and Adrian Hughes.
-The project spawned the Pritchard-penned UK top 10 single Roobarb and Custard, which sampled the cartoon of the same name.
-The success of the single meant Pritchard could afford to buy some equipment and ultimately allowed him to focus on making music full-time from then on in.
-A UK #61 chart hit followed in 'Monkey' in 1992.
+The project spawned the Pritchard-penned UK top 10 single "Roobarb and Custard," which sampled the cartoon of the same name.
+The success of the single meant Pritchard could afford to buy some equipment and ultimately allowed him to focus on making music full-time from then on.
+A UK No. 61 chart hit followed in "Monkey" in 1992.
 The project produced four singles/EPs.